 Let us take a few examples to explain what we actually mean by quality goal and objectives.

 Objective 2.
-To build capacities of 500 tribal families through 10 training sessions on collection, grading and primary processing of identified products in the first year.
+To build capacities of 500 tribal families through 10 training sessions on the collection, grading and primary processing of identified products in the first year.

-Goal: Ensuring quality education to the deprived urban children living slums of ABC city through a participatory and responsive community action.
+Goal: Ensuring quality education to the deprived urban children living slums of ABC city through participatory and responsive community action.

 3.2 Project Objectives:

 Objective 1.
-To enhance awareness of parents in target locations on importance of education, through 5 sensitization camps to be organized in the first month.
+To enhance awareness of parents in target locations on the importance of education, through 5 sensitization camps to be organized in the first month.

 Objective 2.
-To develop child friendly education system for imparting quality education to 200 children aged between 6- 14 yrs, and motivating them towards formal education system through our evening classes.
+To develop child-friendly education system for imparting quality education to 200 children aged between 6- 14 yrs, and motivating them towards formal education system through our evening classes.

 Objective 3.
-Fifty percent of program participants are registered in government schools by the end of their first year of participation in the program, through networking and liaising with school authorities.
+Fifty per cent of program participants are registered in government schools by the end of their first year of participation in the program, through networking and liaising with school authorities.

 The examples above have broad statements as their goals, but both of these clearly indicate to the reader what the project intends to do.
 They are not vague as they mention about the geographical location, target beneficiaries and the approach for achieving the respective goals.
-The three objectives supporting the goal also clearly define ways of how they would contribute in improving the livelihoods and ensuring quality education of the primary project beneficiaries respectively.
+The three objectives supporting the goal also clearly define ways of how they would contribute to improving the livelihoods and ensuring quality education of the primary project beneficiaries respectively.
 They follow the SMART principle, answering all the details of why, what, where, when and who of the project.

-Remember that framing goals and objectives is the most important section of the proposal and it takes time to create meaningful proposal.
-Setting logical and articulated objectives will help you to develop a proposal that will have higher chances to get funded and thereby help you in creating a positive impact in the society.
+Remember that framing goals and objectives is the most important section of the proposal and it takes time to create a meaningful proposal.
+Setting logical and articulated objectives will help you to develop a proposal that will have higher chances to get funded and thereby help you in creating a positive impact in society.
 The simple steps suggested in the guide will help you in taking the first step of developing a successful proposal.